indimail/indimail-virtualdomains/.github/README-indimail.md

 Currently queueX/info/split/<u>inode</u> serves two purposes: first, it records the envelope sender; second, its modification time is used to decide when a message has been in the queue too long.
 In the future queueX/info/split/<u>inode</u> may store more information.
 Any non-backwards-compatible changes will be identified by version numbers.

 When <b>qmail-queue</b> has successfully placed a message into the queue, it pulls a trigger offered by <b>qmail-send</b>.
 Here is the current triggering mechanism: lock/trigger is a named pipe.
 Before scanning todo/, <b>qmail-send</b> opens lock/trigger O\_NDELAY for reading.
 It then selects for readability on lock/trigger. <b>qmail-queue</b> pulls the trigger by writing a byte O\_NDELAY to lock/trigger.
 This makes lock/trigger readable and wakes up <b>qmail-send</b>.
 Before scanning todo/ again, <b>qmail-send</b> closes and reopens lock/trigger.
+When you use dynamic queues using <b>qscheduler</b>, instead of the trigger mechanism, <b>qmail-queue</b> uses posix message queues to communicate with <b>todo-proc</b>.

 # IndiMail Queue Mechanism

 IndiMail has multiple queues and the queue destination directories are also configurable.
 You can have one IndiMail installation cater to multiple instances having different properties / configuration.
 To set up a new IndiMail instance requires you to just set few environment variables.
 Unlike qmail/netqmail, IndiMail doesn't force you to recompile each time you require a new instance.
 Multiple queues eliminates what is known as ['the silly qmail syndrome'](https://qmail.jms1.net/silly-qmail.shtml "silly-qmail-syndrome") and gives IndiMail the capability to perform better than a stock qmail installation.
 IndiMail's multiple queue architecture allows it to achieve tremendous inject rates using commodity hardware as can be read [here](http://groups.google.co.in/group/indimail/browse_thread/thread/f9e0b6214d88ca6d#).
 When you have massive injecting rates, your software may place multiple files in a single directory.
-This drastically reduces file system performance.
+This drastically reduces file system performance for few of the older filesystems.
 IndiMail avoids this by injecting your email in a queue consisting of multiple directories and mails distributed as evenly as possible across these directories.

-Balancing of emails across multiple queues is achieved by the programs <b>qmail-queue</b> or <b>qmail-multi</b>. <b>qmail-multi</b> allows the message to be passed trough any filter defined by the <b>FILTERARGS</b> environment variable.
+Balancing of emails across multiple queues is achieved by the programs <b>qmail-queue</b> or <b>qmail-multi</b>. <b>qmail-multi</b> allows the message to be passed through any filter defined by the <b>FILTERARGS</b> environment variable.
 Any <b>qmail-queue</b> frontend can use <b>qmail-multi</b>.
 The list of <b>qmail-queue</b> frontends in IndiMail are

 1. sendmail
 2. qmail-inject